Join a renowned community of scholars.

 |IS 588 Research Design in LIS (taken the first year)||4|

 |One additional methods course selected in consultation with the student's advisor||4|

 |Completion of coursework||48 total|

 Independent study courses: Courses of independent study may be taken for credit of 2 to 4 graduate hours.
 Of the 36 hours of elective courses, students may take up to 16 hours of independent study.
-The student's Advisor and the Dean must approve course proposals for independent study courses.
+The student's Advisor and the instructor must approve course proposals for independent study courses.
 Requirements for earning independent study credit are jointly agreed upon by the faculty member and student.
-For full details on independent studies, see the course catalog listing for LIS592: Independent Study.
+For full details on independent studies, see the course catalog listing for IS592: Independent Study.

 The Field Exam enables a student to demonstrate that he/she has read broadly in a significant sub-area of LIS, is able to discuss issues and understand connections in that sub-area, and is able to apply that knowledge in a manner that is typical in scholarly work and certify that the student has a sufficient breadth and depth of knowledge in the sub-area to pursue scholarly research, teaching, and practice.
 Members of the iSchool community can view previous reading lists here.